Skip to content

 Why Brandon homes need standby power

-On top of hurricanes, Brandon sits in one of the most lightning-prone corners of the country — more than 80 thunderstorm days a year that take circuits down well outside storm season, often on an ordinary summer afternoon.
+Inland does not mean safe.
+Brandon also sits under one of the busiest lightning skies in the country, more than 80 thunderstorm days a year that drop circuits on an ordinary summer afternoon, no hurricane required.

-For a home on a well pump, a medical device, or just a refrigerator and a family trying to sleep in the heat, a multi-day outage isn’t an inconvenience — it’s an emergency.
-A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as TECO takes to clear the trees and come back.
+For a home on a well pump, a medical device, or just a refrigerator and a family trying to sleep in the heat, a multi-day outage is not an inconvenience, it is an emergency.
+A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as TECO takes to clear the canopy off the wires and rebuild the lines.

 See how installation works →